vtian72/portfolio/README.md

 | Style Transformer A| I beg your, sir, be patient                                        |
 | Style Transformer B| I beg your, sir, be patient                                        |

+The results table indicates that no single model outperforms others across all metrics, despite Style Transformer A exhibiting superior performance in 4 out of 6 metrics.
+Additionally, the examples underscore the diverse capabilities of different models in reproducing Shakespearean English.
+For example, in the first example, GPT-2 and DaVinci were able to retain the poetic depth of the original text whereas Style Transformers A and B simplified the phrase significantly.

 [Report](https://github.com/vtian72/portfolio/blob/main/assets/files/Shakespeare%20Style.pdf)